Nanospaziale/Bandit-WriteUps/README.md

 Here you will find my solutions for the wargames available at [overthewire.org](https://overthewire.org/wargames/).

 ***
-**In this guide, you won’t find the best or most efficient, easy-to-code solution for the level; instead, expect something created by someone (me) who is still learning all of this.
+**In this guide, you won’t find the best or most efficient, easy-to-code solution for all the levels; instead, expect something created by someone (me) who is still learning all of this.
 Enjoy!**
 ***
 This page is work in progress.
 Every time I manage to solve a level, i will post a guide for that level on this page.